Changes to licence conditions and codes of practice on the use of credit cards for gambling

 - credit card gamblers with a higher potential to experience harm tend to deposit larger sums for gambling, and make more gambling transactions, via credit cards than those with a lower potential

-- while most credit card gamblers in the reasearch were not fully aware of the costs of using credit cards to fund gambling (ie cash advance fees and often higher interest rates), those with a higher potential to experience harm were less likely to be deterred by such fees.
+- while most credit card gamblers in the research were not fully aware of the costs of using credit cards to fund gambling (that is, cash advance fees and often higher interest rates), those with a higher potential to experience harm were less likely to be deterred by such fees.